 Under recent changes to Georgia DUI law, you now have 30 CALENDAR days to save your right to drive by requesting an administrative review hearing.
 Plus, for most Georgia licensees, you now have another option for anyone with a first offense DUI within the past 5 years, by agreeing to install (and paying to install and monitor) an ignition interlock device on your vehicle.

 What Are the Penalties for Marijuana DUI?

-- First offense: a misdemeanor, but carries a fine of up to $1,000 and 24 hours in jail, with further jail time of a year possible.
-Community service, probation, and enrollment in a risk reduction program are likely.
+- First offense: a misdemeanor, but carries a fine of up to $1,000 and 24 hours in jail, with further jail time of up to a full year possible.

 - Third DUI drugs offense: A statutory minimum of 15 days in jail and up to a year, community service, drug or alcohol rehabilitation, and probation; license revocation for five years; an ignition interlock device is likely.
 A 3rd DUI within 5 years can also trigger habitual violator status.

-- Fourth offense and after: a felony.
-Fines up to $5,000, 90 days to five years in jail, and possibly permanent vehicle loss.
+- Fourth DUI drugs offense and after: a felony.
+Fines up to $5,000, with not less than 90 days to five years in jail or state prison.

-Penalties could be harsher if you were transporting a child (or children) under age 14 while under the influence of alcohol or any drug including weed, or if you had an accident involving injury or a death.
+- DUI penalties could be harsher if you were transporting a child (or children) under age 14 while under the influence of alcohol or any drug including weed, or if you had an accident involving injury or a death.

 FREE Case Evaluations

 Fill Out A Free Online Evaluation Today.Request My FREE Case Review!